matuszewskijan/jekyll-now/_posts/2022-12-03-How-to-deploy-multiple-apps-on-single-server-with-Capistrano.md

 My client had an uncommon requirement - to deploy two versions of the same application twice on one server.
 The applications should use the same codebase but a different database, credentials and domain address as we wanted to perform some experiments.

-Let me first show you my solution which definitely wasn't ideal, then I'll try to cover more correct solution proposed to me after I first shared this article on [Reddit](https://www.reddit.com/r/ruby/comments/zboed1).
+Let me first show you my solution which wasn't ideal, then I'll try to cover more correct solution proposed to me after I first shared this article on [Reddit](https://www.reddit.com/r/ruby/comments/zboed1).

 ## Naive approach

-Knowing that `Capistrano` uses the `name` from `set :application, "#{name}"` to create separate directory for application code on the server I thought that I could abuse this with such code:
+Knowing that `Capistrano` uses the `name` from `set :application, "#{name}"` to create a separate directory for application code on the server I thought that I could abuse this with such code:
 ```ruby
 # config/deploy.rb
 APPS = %w[first_app second_app]